hi-rustin/hi-rustin.rs/_posts/2024-02-01-pre-RFC-cargo-information.md

 ## Inspect a crate from crates.io inside of the workspace

-Users can run `cargo info` command to get information in a workspace directory.
-This command will fetch the information from the crates.io index and display it in the terminal.
-But it will pick the version used in the workspace.
+In a workspace directory, the `cargo info` command can also be used to gather details.
+While it retrieves information from crates.io for display in the terminal, it specifically selects the version used in the workspace.

 Let's run the same command in the local [rustup repository].
 Rustup uses the `home` crate as a dependency.